 Our search strategy also identified two previous systematic reviews from 2011 and 2017 that attempted to address this question12,13.
 Somewhat surprisingly, both concluded that there was no increased risk of bullying in children with asthma.
 Whilst the first systematic review included only two studies12, the 2017 meta-analysis included data on 14,390 children with asthma drawn from 7 studies.
 It concluded that there was no association between asthma and bullying (OR 1.2; 95% CI 0.91, 1.59)13.
 These results seem at odds with our narrative review and the findings of most published studies.
 The authors did not include two large studies we identified which showed a positive association between asthma and bullying risk6,9.

+These studies utilised self-reported or parental-reported bullying, which is unlikely to identify all episodes of bullying in children with asthma.
+It is widely recognised that bullying can take many forms14, and some individuals may experience ‘teasing’ or are ‘made fun of’ because of their asthma, but do not consider it ‘bullying’.
+It is also possible that parents are not aware of their child being bullied.
+This is likely to lead to underreporting of bullying in children with asthma and underrepresentation of bullying risk in research studies.

 As it stands, the literature in this area has several important gaps.
 We identified no study with data to suggest why there is an increased risk of bullying in children and adolescents with asthma, or indeed what can be done to address this.
 The observation that children with more severe asthma or worse asthma control may be at particular risk is likely to be important as asthma control can be improved by educating patients and ensuring regular reviews of treatment.
 However, we do not currently know whether children with poorly controlled asthma are more likely to be bullied as a result of non-participation or health limitation, or whether children who are bullied have lower levels of self-care and poorer adherence to treatment.